connorjburton/polymorphic-event-tracking-laravel/README.md

 }
 ```

-The even can be stored from any file by running:
+The event can be stored from any file by running:

 ```
 $video = Video::find($id);